Llanafan Fawr: Name

 The village is also known simply as Llanafan or variantly spelled Llanafan-Fawr.
 In Welsh placenames, many smaller communities are named for their parish (llan), having grown up around the local church.
 This name of the village honours its patron saint Afan.
 "Fawr" is the mutated form of the Welsh mawr, meaning "big" or "great".
-The title distinguishes the community from the nearby Llanafan Fechan ("Little Llanafan"), although that village is now more often known as "Llanfechan".
+The title distinguishes the community from the nearby Llanfechan (originally Llanafan Fechan or "Little Llanafan").

 History

 Afan was a 6th-century saint supposedly related to the Cuneddan dynasty of Gwynedd.
 His relics are claimed by the local church, which commemorates him as a bishop, presumably over Brycheiniog but possibly only over the local parish.
 The c.
 1300 inscription on the tomb reads: HIC IACET SANCTUS AVANUS EPISCOPUS.
 He was said to have been martyred on the banks of the Afon Chwefru during an attack by Irish pirates or Danes.

-The Llanafan Fawr Agricultural Show is held on the third Sunday in September each year..
+The Llanafan Fawr Agricultural Show is held on the third Sunday in September each year.
+The inaugural show was held in 1947 and it is believed to be one of the oldest shows in north Breconshire.

+St Afan's Church

+The Church of St Afan has been rebuilt several times, the footings of the church-tower being one of the earliest remnants.
+Most was rebuilt in a Victorian reconstruction in 1886.
+Inside, carved stones, a pillar stone incised with a Latin cross and the font, all date from the 7th to 9th centuries.